Griffy Lake Trails

 One of the best amenities of living in Blue Ridge is our proximity to the Griffy Lake Nature Preserve.
-Below is a description and further down a map of trails accessible from Blue Ridge.

 There are four trailheads accessible from Dunn Street, two nearest Kenwood Place, one across from Clover Lane, and one at very south end of the Griffy Lake property.
 Many of these have been established by Blue Ridge resident volunteers over the years.

 Trailhead #1: Just north of Kenwood Place with a small gravel parking lot, a path east that leads down to the southeastern cove of Griffy Lake where fishing is possible with a permit, as well as a path south that connects to a longer loop trail.